Dallas Flower Florist

 After placing the order, Sophie tracks the delivery status to ensure the flowers will arrive on time.

-To outline the tasks for our design and present the user information obtained from our research, we developed a persona and a scenario.
+To define our design tasks and showcase user insights from our research, we developed a persona and scenario to represent user needs, behaviors, and goals.

 Story Board